Dairy: History

 Milk producing animals have been domesticated for thousands of years.
 Initially, they were part of the subsistence farming that nomads engaged in.
 As the community moved about the country, their animals accompanied them.
-Protecting and feeding the animals were a big part of the symbiotic relationship between the animals and the herders.
+Protecting and feeding the animals were a major part of the symbiotic relationship between the animals and the herders.

 In the more recent past, people in agricultural societies owned dairy animals that they milked for domestic and local (village) consumption, a typical example of a cottage industry.
 The animals might serve multiple purposes (for example, as a draught animal for pulling a plow as a youngster, and at the end of its useful life as meat).
 In this case, the animals were normally milked by hand and the herd size was quite small, so that all of the animals could be milked in less than an hour—about 10 per milker.
 These tasks were performed by a dairymaid (dairywoman) or dairyman.
 The word dairy harkens back to Middle English dayerie, deyerie, from deye (female servant or dairymaid) and further back to Old English dæge (kneader of bread).

 With industrialisation and urbanisation, the supply of milk became a commercial industry, with specialised breeds of cattle being developed for dairy, as distinct from beef or draught animals.
 Initially, more people were employed as milkers, but it soon turned to mechanisation with machines designed to do the milking.

 Historically, the milking and the processing took place close together in space and time: on a dairy farm.
 People milked the animals by hand; on farms where only small numbers are kept, hand-milking may still be practised.
 Hand-milking is accomplished by grasping the teats (often pronounced tit or tits) in the hand and expressing milk either by squeezing the fingers progressively, from the udder end to the tip, or by squeezing the teat between thumb and index finger, then moving the hand downward from udder towards the end of the teat.
 The action of the hand or fingers is designed to close off the milk duct at the udder (upper) end and, by the movement of the fingers, close the duct progressively to the tip to express the trapped milk.
 Each half or quarter of the udder is emptied one milk-duct capacity at a time.

 The stripping action is repeated, using both hands for speed.
 Both methods result in the milk that was trapped in the milk duct being squirted out the end into a bucket that is supported between the knees (or rests on the ground) of the milker, who usually sits on a low stool.

 Traditionally the cow, or cows, would stand in the field or paddock while being milked.
 Young stock, heifers, would have to be trained to remain still to be milked.
 In many countries, the cows were tethered to a post and milked.